dblatcher/point-and-click/src/content/featuresAndDetails.md

  - basic game engine supports customisable verbs, inventory based-interactions and conversation trees
  - the editor is functional
  - Text-based mode: play your graphical adventure game with no graphics!
+ - save your designs locally in your browser

 ### Acknowledgments and attribution